Heart Attitudes – How to Heal Our Hearts

 When Jesus said, “Blessed are the pure in heart…” he is talking about a heart receiving regular washings.

 We must bathe regularly in the natural.
 We must bathe regularly in the spiritual.
 If I don’t, I get this crud in my heart.
 If not washed, it becomes hard and dried and difficult to get out.
 It becomes obvious to me there is a problem.
 When that happens, church becomes a job rather than a joy.
-Prayer becomes and intrusion rather than an inspiration.
+Prayer becomes an intrusion rather than an inspiration.
 Reading becomes a chore rather than a charge.
 Praise becomes a duty rather than a delight.
 I must correct my attitude and get my priorities properly aligned.
 I need to clean my heart before I begin to stink to people and to God.

 for they shall see God.

 How is it possible to see God?
 We see God with our hearts.
 When my heart is right, I can see God at church.
 When my heart is right, I see God in prayer.
-Also when my heart is right, I see God in the pages of the Bible.
+Also, when my heart is right, I see God in the pages of the Bible.
 When my heart is right, I see God in praise.
 When my heart is right, I see God in everything.
-David saw God in a thunder storm (Psa 29) and in the leaves of Mulberry trees.
-I can see God in life’s events both good and bad when my heart is clean.
+David saw God in a thunderstorm (Psa 29) and in the leaves of Mulberry trees.
+I can see God in life’s events, both good and bad when my heart is clean.
 Job did this.

 Heart Attitudes